ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 # **Consistency**

 Whenever making a formatting decision, it is vital to maintain consistency across the schematic with whatever formatting convention you choose.
-Essentially, pick something and stick with it but make sure you also follow ISS conventions.
+Essentially, pick something and stick with it whether that be what's listed in this file or the KLC.

 <br/>